ocodista/trampar-de-casa/apps/auto-email-sender/subs-to-queue/README.md

 ### subsToQueue

-- Create connection with RabbitMQ and Supabase
+Create a connection with RabbitMQ and Supabase

 - Execute `getAllConfirmedSubscribersPaginated`
-- Create a loop for read all chunks
+- Create a loop to read all chunks

 ### readChunk